Kansas woman arrested over April Fools' call telling daughter she was shot: report

 "Multiple police units, probably between 15-20 officers from the Wichita Police Department as well as fire department and EMS responded to the scene," Wichita police Lt.
 Ronald Hunt said after the daughter called 911 to report the "shooting" -- unaware it was a gag.

-When authorities arrived and surrounded the Wichita home, they also blocked off the nearby streets.
+Authorities arrived, surrounding the Wichita home and blocking off nearby streets.
 Officers with guns drawn then broke down the door when no one responded, Hunt said.
+The home was empty.

 The woman, identified as Arnthia Willis, 58, was at work at the time.
 She was arrested Thursday on suspicion of unlawful request for emergency service assistance, police said.